KDE/documentation-develop-kde-org/content/docs/getting-started/python/python-app.md

-The `mdFormat()` function returns the Markdown-formatted text and it has been declared as a [slot](https://doc.qt.io/qtforpython-6/tutorials/basictutorial/signals_and_slots.html#the-slot-class) so as to be invokable by the QML code.
+The `mdFormat()` function returns the Markdown-formatted text and it has been declared as a [slot](https://doc.qt.io/qtforpython-6/tutorials/basictutorial/signals_and_slots.html#the-slot-class) so as to be invocable by the QML code.

 The `markdown` Python package takes care of formatting.
 Let’s install it in our virtual environment: